Monday, July 28, 2014

 Broccoli (I buy the bag of frozen, chopped broccoli

-Califlower ( I buy a bag of frozen califlower, then chop it up into small pcs.)
+Cauliflower ( I buy a bag of frozen cauliflower, then chop it up into small pcs.)

 1 bag of Hormel Pepperoni (you will use about 25 pcs)

 1. Put one pie crust in your pie pan, I prefer to use glass pie pan but you can certainly use metal.

 2. Spread a combo of chopped broccoli/cauliflower in the bottom of the crust.
 Don't use too much, just enough to lightly cover the bottom - say 1 cup total of the mixture.

 3. Using your blender, blend the following together: